-If you don’t or can’t confirm your upgrade in advance, then you will enter the queue for Complimentary Premier Upgrades (CPU) described below.
-You may also have the opportunity to buy up to a more expensive fare, but you will likely have to pay a ticket change fee if required by the rules of your original fare.
+If you don’t or can’t confirm your upgrade in advance, then you will enter the queue for Complimentary Premier Upgrades (CPUs) described above.
+Note that your fare class will improve your odds even if it doesn’t qualify for an instant upgrade.
+For example, a K fare will clear before a cheaper N fare.
+You may have the opportunity to buy up to a more expensive fare after ticketing, but you will likely have to pay a ticket change fee if required by the rules of your original fare.

 You can use a Regional Premier Upgrade (RPU) or Global Premier Upgrade (GPU) to confirm an upgrade in advance or jump to the head of the line.
 Premier Platinum members receive 2 RPUs and Premier 1K members receive an additional 2 RPUs (4 total).
 Premier 1K members also receive 6 GPUs.
 Customers receive an additional 2 RPUs for every 25,000 premier qualifying miles over 100,000 and an additional 2 GPUs for every 50,000 premier qualifying miles over 100,000.